 Step 12: Build Your Team

-- Customer service representative – Duties would be to answer questions and solve customer issues with bookings or billings.
+Customer Service Representative – answer questions and solve customer issues with bookings or billings.

-- Marketing assistant – Responsibilities would include social media marketing, SEO, content creation, and any other marketing efforts for the company.
+Marketing Assistant – social media marketing, SEO, content creation, and any other marketing efforts for the company.

 Mobile DJ Business FAQs